alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 - fetching the link from the cli, sneak of exec
 - link to common docker cli usage (?) or steps to learn more about it (?)
 - github integration

+### Watching the Magic Happen

+Now that we have a fully functional CI/CD pipeline, let's update the codebase and watch the process kick off.

 - final step would be creating a new implementation